Proximal Quasi-Newton Methods for Multiobjective Optimization Problems

 where ${s^k} = {x^{k + 1}} - {x^k} = {\lambda _k}{d^k}$, $y_i^k = \nabla {g_i}({x^{k + 1}}) - \nabla {g_i}({x^k})$, $\hat y_i^k = y_i^k + \frac{{\theta _i^k}}{{{{({s^k})}^T}y_i^k}}y_i^k$ and $\theta _i^k: = 6[{g_i}({x^k}) - {g_i}({x^{k + 1}})] + 3{[\nabla {g_i}({x^k}) + \nabla {g_i}({x^{k + 1}})]^T}{s^k}$.
 Set $k: = k + 1$, and go to Step 2.

-It is worthy noting that we call Algorithm 1 to be BFGS method, self-scaling BFGS (in short, SS-BFGS) method and Huang BFGS (in short, H-BFGS) method with line searches for (NMOP), respectively, when one updates $\{B_i^{k }\}$ using (12), (13) and (14), respectively.
+It is worthy noting that, when using (12), (13) and (14) to update $\{B_i^{k }\}$, the above proximal quasi-Newnon methods for (UMOP) will be called PQNM(BFGS) method with line searches, PQNM(SS-BFGS) method with line searches and PQNM(H-BFGS) method with line searches, respectively.